pabloelt/pabloelt.github.io/content/project/project4/index.md

 ## 1. Introduction
 {style="color: #BBDEFC"}

-The client for this project is a hotel group specializing in the vacation market.
+The client for this project is a hotel group specialized in the vacation market.
 They operate several hotels and rooms worldwide.
 However, the general performance information of the group is not properly organized.
 Consequently, they need a functional and interactive dashboard displaying the main KPIs and the most relevant information to streamline the operations of the company.

 Notes: